-The Temperature Sensor Sewi KNX T is installed surface mounted on walls or ceilings.
+The Sensor Sewi KNX TH is installed surface mounted on walls or ceilings.

-When selecting an installation location, please ensure that the measurement results are affected as little as possible by external influences.
+When selecting an installation location, please ensure that the measurement results of temperature and humidity are affected as little as possible by external influences.
 Possible sources of interference include:

-- Direct sunlight - Drafts from windows and doors - Draughts from ducts coming from other rooms or the outdoors - Warming or cooling of the building structure on which the sensor is mounted, e.g. due to sunlight, heating or cold water pipes - Connection lines and empty ducts which lead from warmer or colder areas to the sensor
+- Direct sunlight - Drafts from windows and doors - · Draughts from ducts coming from other rooms or the outdoors - Warming or cooling of the building structure on which the sensor is mounted, e.g. due to sunlight, heating or cold water pipes

+Connection lines and empty ducts which lead from warmer or colder areas to the sensor